Names and Namespaces

 ClassDescriptionBase class for all code lists.Used by

-CodeList.valueOf(Class, Filter)to select codes matching an arbitrary criterion.Base interface for all factories.Thrown when a factory can't create an instance of the requested object.A sequence of identifiers rooted within the context of a namespace.Identifier within a name space for a local object.The name to identify a member of a record.Factory for generic names and international strings.A domain in which names given by character strings are defined.Thrown when an identifier provided to a factory method can not be found.A list of logically related elements as (name, value) pairs in a dictionary.A collection of record types.The type definition of a record.A composite of a local name (as head) for locating another name space, and a generic name (as tail) valid in that name space.The type definition.The name of an attribute type.
+CodeList.valueOf(Class, Filter)to select codes matching an arbitrary criterion.Base interface for all factories.Thrown when a factory cannot create an instance of the requested object.A sequence of identifiers rooted within the context of a namespace.Identifier within a name space for a local object.The name to identify a member of a record.A domain in which names given by character strings are defined.Thrown when an identifier provided to a factory method cannot be found.A list of logically related elements as (name, value) pairs in a dictionary.A collection of record types.The type definition of a record.The type definition.The name of an attribute type.